 LEARN, STUDY, TRAIN

 Never rest on your laurels.
 Study the deepest thinkers from history.
-Capacity to reason clearly is a masculine trait, and works best when supported by the humility and curiosity to learn from those great minds that came before you.
+Capacity to reason clearly is a masculine trait and works best when supported by the humility and curiosity to learn from those great minds that came before you.
 To quote Isaac Newton, stand on the shoulders of giants, instead of trying to prematurely become a giant yourself.
 Learn from older role model figures.
-(A ‘role model’ need not be perfect—some of their flaws may even be obvious to you—but the idea is to learn from them the trade they are good at.
-Gurdjieff, who was a master of many things, once spent an afternoon patiently and respectfully studying and watching an old man who was fashioning a carpet with a particular tool.
-He wanted to learn the secret of the tool, so for that period of time the old carpet maker was his ‘master’ and Gurdjieff’s attitude was one of a polite and humble student).
+(A ‘role model’ need not be perfect—some of their flaws may even be obvious to you—but the idea is to learn from them the trade they are good at).

 “Never rest on your laurels”

 You will always be able to find one.
-When you yourself become that cause, the universe will support you by sending you worthy lieutenants.
+When you yourself become that Noble Cause the universe will support you by sending worthy lieutenants or helpers to assist or co-create your project.
 If it doesn’t, it means you are not yet ready.
+In order to be a great leader, it’s first necessary to be a great assistant.

 PENETRATE LIFE WITH YOUR SOLAR ENERGY